Mobile Application Security: Checklist for Data Security and Vulnerabilities

 As you can see, it isn’t simply tampering, it is almost similar to having a back door within your IT infrastructure.

-Implementing run time security should be at the top of the priority list for most enterprises building next generation mobility strategy – especially for those building consumer facing applications.
+Implementing run time security should be at the top of the priority list for most enterprises building next generation mobility strategy – especially for those building consumers facing applications.

 What happens when an attacker accesses runtime to manipulate your application?